 And we always need wood chopped and brought to the wood shed!

-We are following the principles of permaculture - so if you know about permaculture farming, it's especially helpful for us-we are novices!
+We are following the principles of permaculture - so if you know about permaculture farming, it's especially helpful for us-we are just novices-figuring out things as we go.
+We are open to advice.

-We have a lot of general outside jobs like raking, clearing sticky bushes, gathering logs or splitting logs-using a chainsaw, weedwhacker is helpful too.
+We have a lot of general outside jobs like raking, clearing sticky bushes, gathering logs or splitting logs-using a chainsaw, strimmer is helpful here too.

 We have safety equipment too like masks and goggles and many tools at your disposal.

 You will have your own, private room in the upstairs part of the main house.
 It's a very large room with an amazing view of the river 'Lot', the vineyards below and the countryside.
 The king size bed is brand new!
 We will provide all linens.
 There is a toilet adjacent to the bedroom upstairs but no sink or shower.

 There is another bathroom downstairs with a shower which will be shared with us.